HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 The maximum duration for an individual user session with continuous interactions is 4 hours.

-User session consumption can be viewed by using usage reports in the HCL Software Licensing Portal.
+User session consumption can be viewed by using usage reports in the corresponding software delivery portal.
 To be included in these reports, your Digital Experience Cloud Native 9.5 entitlements must be as follows:

-- Mapped to your HCL Software License portal instances for entitlement checking.
+- Mapped to the appropriate software delivery portal for entitlement checking.
 - Configured for production use in your deployment Helm charts.

 Refer to the guidance in the following HCL Support knowledge article: [What is the HCL Software License and Download Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8).

 Run the “Reports for Metered products” section to understand how to access your FlexNet/MHS entitlement dashboard.
 Users with authorized access to this service can run usage reports.
 The Digital Experience Cloud Native 9.5 entitlements are configured to report user-session consumption for deployments configured for production use.

-### How user sessions in production deployments are calculated for report totals
+### How User Sessions in Production Deployments are Calculated for Report Totals

 HCL Digital Experience Cloud Native 9.5 applies the following approach when it reports totals for user session consumption in deployments configured for production to individual customer FlexNet dashboards or MHS dashboards: